A powerhouse battery that is suitable for race cars, luxury vehicles, and everything in between.

 The car’s radio volume could become inconsistent.

 Your power windows might open and close more slowly.

-VRLA batteries are low maintenance, and don’t require adding any water like wet cell batteries do.
+VRLA batteries are low maintenance and don’t require adding any water as wet cell batteries do.
 They are completely sealed, though, which means they usually can’t be repaired.
 If the battery goes, it must be replaced.